 - Taxis are generally expensive because of the longer distances between suburbs.
 We do have an agreement with a local service that charge according to an area being visited and at a predetermined scale so that you know before the time what the cost will be.
 This cost is also cheaper than if you had to pay per kilometre.

-- Hotel and Airport Porters, R10 to R15 per piece of luggage, at the Villa assisting you with you luggage is part of the service, Anita says its part of Jeremy’s daily exercise routine.
+- Hotel and Airport Porters, R10 to R15 per piece of luggage, at the Villa assisting you with your luggage is part of the service, Anita says it's part of Jeremy’s daily exercise routine.
 Please just warn him if the luggage contains the “kitchen sink”.

 - Restaurants – 10 to 15% is generally left for your waiter, gratuities are generally not included in the bill.
 Waiters generally earn most of their money through tips, if their service is bad tell them.

 - Taxi drivers, 10%

 - Car guards in public car parks – R5 to R10 during the day depending on the length of time the car is parked.
 You could double these amounts for evenings.
 Car guards usually wear “BIBS” or uniforms indicating that they are car guards.
 Avoid interacting with them other than exchanging greetings, and do not let them wash your car as they could damage it